Hybrid Classical-Quantum Newtonian Gravity with stable vacuum: The GPSL Model

-Let us start by briefly introducing the conceptual framework behind the PSL model~\cite{Piccione2023Collapse}.
-In Ref.~\cite{Piccione2023Collapse}, it is assumed that spacetime is filled with randomly distributed natural detectors (called collapse points) whose clicking probability is proportional to the average of the smeared mass density operator at their location and at the time of the spontaneous measurements.
-By considering the limit of high spacetime density of collapse points and their vanishing coupling with quantum matter, one obtains the PSL model, whose dynamics are given by the following stochastic \Schr equation~\cite{Piccione2023Collapse}:
+We briefly introduce the conceptual framework behind the PSL model~\cite{Piccione2023Collapse}.
+It is assumed that spacetime is filled with randomly distributed natural detectors (called collapse points) whose clicking probability is proportional to the average of the smeared mass density operator at their location and at the time of the spontaneous measurements.
+By considering the limit of high spacetime density of collapse points and their vanishing coupling with quantum matter, one obtains the PSL model, which is mathematically similar to the model of Ref.~\cite{Tumulka2006spontaneous}.
+The click of a collapse point corresponds to a spontaneous collapse of the wavefunction.